Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

 the message to the player.
 For those cases, there are two auxiliary functions for languages that can be useful in those situations:

-- `_translate(message_id, ...extra_args)` Will give you the translated string directly, without even applying the `format()` to it, so you have full freedom to what you use if for
+- `_translate(message_id, ...extra_args)` Will give you the translated string directly, without even applying the `format()` to it, so you have full freedom over what you use it for
 - `_error(player, message_id, ...extra_args` Will send the player the message and then immediately exit the function as errored.

 A message added with this method will appear in the default US English translation.
 If you want to translate to other languages, you just need to create a JSON file with your language's id (e.g. `it_it.json`), and add it into the `world-edit.data/langs` folder.
 When the file is in there, you'll be able to load it by using `/world-edit lang [lang id]` ingame.
 The app will warn to the console if you try to load an uncomplete language ingame, including all missing keys so it's easier to translate.
-While those are not available, it will use the default english values for those.
+While those are not available, it will use the default US English values for those.

 ### Command System